“I don’t just want to be a voice. I want to be part of the action.”

 - Young Mom Summit: Bridging the Gap Between Young Moms and Their Community, June 2014

 Over the last decade, Ascend has partnered with and learned from parents across the country.
-Parent collaborations demonstrated the impact and importance of intentionality when lifting and centering parent perspectives.
-The resources below are intended to guide and strengthen parent partnerships in work to advance family prosperity and redefine systems to meet the needs of all children and the adults in their lives.
+Parent collaborations demonstrate the impact and importance of intentionality when lifting and centering parent perspectives.
+These resources can guide your work to create partnerships with parents that are meaningful, authentic, and lead to change.

 - Principles for Engaging and Centering Parent Voice, October 2020: This set of principles intended to guide interactions with parents and create the best possible conditions to work with parents, and center their voices in 2Gen programs, policies, systems, and research.